By the end of this section, you will be able to:

 Don’t Ask, Don’t Tell

 Although Clinton had campaigned as an economically conservative New Democrat, he was thought to be socially liberal and, just days after his victory in the 1992 election, he promised to end the fifty-year ban on gays and lesbians serving in the military.
 However, in January 1993, after taking the oath of office, Clinton amended his promise in order to appease conservatives.
 Instead of lifting the longstanding ban, the armed forces would adopt a policy of “don’t ask, don’t tell.”
 Those on active duty would not be asked their sexual orientation and, if they were gay, they were not to discuss their sexuality openly or they would be dismissed from military service.
-This compromise satisfied neither conservatives seeking the exclusion of gays nor the gay community, which argued that homosexuals, like heterosexuals, should be able to live without fear of retribution because of their sexuality.
+This compromise satisfied neither conservatives nor the LGBTQ community, which argued that LGBTQ people should be able to live without fear of retribution because of their sexuality.

 As a result of his economic successes and his moderate social policies, Clinton defeated Senator Robert Dole in the 1996 presidential election.
 With 49 percent of the popular vote and 379 electoral votes, he became the first Democrat to win reelection to the presidency since Franklin Roosevelt.
 Clinton’s victory was partly due to a significant gender gap between the parties, with women tending to favor Democratic candidates.
 In 1992, Clinton won 45 percent of women’s votes compared to Bush’s 38 percent, and in 1996, he received 54 percent of women’s votes while Dole won 38 percent.